mark-watson/Clojure-AI-Book/manuscript/jena_wrapper.md

   :repl-options {:init-ns semantic-web-jena-clj.core})
 ~~~~~~~~

 We will use the Jena library for handling RDF and SPARQL queries and the Derby database library for implementing query caching.
-Please note that the directory structure for this project that also includes Java code that I wrote to wrap the Jena APIs for my specific needs (some files not shown for brevity):
+Please note that the directory structure for this project also includes Java code that I wrote to wrap the Jena APIs for my specific needs (some files not shown for brevity):

 {linenos=on}
 ~~~~~~~~